MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Resource requirement

 Resource requirements refer to the types and quantities of resources needed to run and complete a project within defined scope, timeline, and quality standards.

+### Revenue budget

+A revenue budget represents a point-in-time snapshot of estimated revenue for the project.
+All unbilled and billed sales on the project are compared against the revenue budget, to track the revenue on the project.

 ### Risk scores